ParallelSSH/parallel-ssh/doc/quickstart.rst

 Please note that retrieving all of a command's standard output by definition requires that the command has completed.

-Iterating over ``stdout`` for any host *to completion* will therefor *block* until that host's command has completed unless interrupted.
+Iterating over ``stdout`` for any host *to completion* will therefor *only complete* when that host's command has completed unless interrupted.

 ``stdout`` is a generator.
 Iterating over it will consume the remote standard output stream via the network as it becomes available.
 To retrieve all of stdout can wrap it with list, per below.